 Capitalize

-Converts a string to capitalized one.
+Converts the first character of a string to uppercase.

 Uncapitalize

-Converts a string to uncapitalized one.
+Converts the first character of a string to lowercase.

 parseJson